gatling/gatling/src/docs/content/reference/current/core/scenario/index.md

 #### `tryMax`

 Any error (a technical exception such as a timeout, or a failed check) in the wrapped chain would cause the virtual user to interrupt and start over from the beginning, up to a maximum number of times.
+All requests performed in failing iterations will be logged, including the failing one.

 It takes 2 parameters:
 * `times`: the maximum number of attempts, an int